Programs of Study

 Completion of the program coursework with a minimum 3.0 cumulative GPA, both overall and in the pre-engineering math and science classes, is required for enrollment into either the NDSU or Valpo program.

-Since Fall 2024, students may participate in a 3+2 or 3+3 dual-degree program with Washington University in St. Louis.
-With the 3+2 option*, they will spend three years at Concordia and two years at WashU, obtaining a B.A. in applied physics from Concordia and a B.S. in engineering from WashU at the conclusion of the program.
-With the 3+3 accelerated straight to master’s pathway, they will spend three years at Concordia and three years at WashU, obtaining a B.A. in applied physics from Concordia and a master’s degree from WashU at the conclusion of the program.
-The following engineering concentrations are offered in this program:
+Since Fall 2024, Concordia has had a dual-degree partnership with Washington University in St. Louis.
+With the 3+3 accelerated straight to master’s pathway, students will spend three years at Concordia and three years at WashU, obtaining a B.A. in applied physics from Concordia and a master’s degree from WashU at the conclusion of the program.
+Some of the master’s programs offered in this program include:

 Concordia students who maintain a 3.25 GPA and take the relevant required coursework are guaranteed acceptance at Washington University in St. Louis.